 A few months ago, I was planning on going to a conference right after we’d moved.
 I knew I wanted to wear something handmade but didn’t have time to sew from scratch.
-I worked on this cute little kitty silhouette and stitched it on to a thrifted shirt for a modern t-shirt embroidery DIY!
+I worked on this simple cat embroidery and stitched it on to a thrifted shirt for a modern t-shirt embroidery DIY!
 I’m sharing the free cat embroidery pattern and tutorial for how to use it, I think this would be super cute on pants too.

 Isn’t that little kitty cute!
 I convinced my cat-hating Mom to let me adopt a barn kitten back in high school, and she grew up into the fluffiest, laziest indoor cat you’ve ever met.
 This silhouette makes me think of her looking out a window.